ShiningMinions/Demo/.github/ISSUE_TEMPLATE/feature_request.md

 1. TODO

-## Assets Needed:
+## Assets Needed

 Provide a list of assets needed to support this feature.
-This can be new sound-effects, music, graphics, gifs, etc. An asset designer should be able to easily design a new asset after reading this list.
+This can be new sound-effects, music, graphics, gifs, etc. An asset creator should be able to easily design a new asset after reading this list.
 Write N/A if none are needed.

 1. TODO